DESIGN AND 3D PRINT A RADIO DELETE PLATE WITH SHAPR3D

 shapr3d duplicate and extrude tool bmw e30 radio delete plate switch

-Once you’re happy, export the updated model and send it to the printer again.
+Once you’re happy, export the updated model, slice it in your 3d printer software, and send it to the printer again.

 FINAL FIT AND FINISH